NexPlayer/Android-SDK/advanced.md

 #### boolean setValue (int key,int value)

-This method sets the setting values for the properties of `NexPlayer`.
+This method sets the setting values for the properties of NexPlayer.

 **Parameters**